Stone Garrett Player Props: Nationals vs. Giants

-The Washington Nationals, including Stone Garrett and his .536 slugging percentage over his past 10 games, take on starting pitcher Alex Wood and the San Francisco Giants at Nationals Park, Friday at 7:05 PM ET.
+On Sunday, Stone Garrett (.241 on-base percentage in past 10 games, 83 points below season-long percentage) and the Washington Nationals play the San Francisco Giants, whose starting pitcher will be Scott Alexander.
+First pitch is at 1:35 PM ET.

-In his most recent game, he racked up two extra-base hits (3-for-4 with two doubles) against the Cubs.
+In his most recent game he had a hitless performance (0-for-3) against the Giants.

 Stone Garrett Game Info & Props vs. the Giants